Patriots force 4 turnovers, beat Giants 35-14 to reach 6-0

 The Giants bounced back on their ensuing possession, with Jones connecting on a deep pass to Golden Tate, who sprinted for a 64-yard touchdown.
 It was the first passing TD given up by the Patriots this season.

 The Patriots were just three plays into their next drive when Lorenzo Carter dragged down Brady for a 9-yard sack.
-Brady fumbled the ball, which was picked up by Markus Golden and returned 42 yards for a touchdown.
+Brady fumbled, and linebacker Markus Golden returned it 42 yards for a touchdown.

-Patriots receiver Josh Gordon injured his left knee on the play while trying to tackle Golden.
-Gordon got caught under a tangle of players and got his left leg pinned underneath him.
+While trying to tackle Golden, Gordon got caught under a tangle of players and got his left leg pinned underneath him.
 He needed assistance as he limped off the field.

-But New England figured things out just before the half, getting a 1-yard run by Brady that capped an 11-play, 75-yard drive to put the Patriots ahead 21-14.
+New England figured things out just before the half, getting a 1-yard run by Brady that capped an 11-play, 75-yard drive to put the Patriots ahead 21-14.

 INJURIES